Alschn/statsify/README.md

     </p>
 </div>

-<p>My motivation behind this project is to get used to React's functional components, learn Hooks, use Material UI, build app in React without using any backend framework.
+<p>My motivation behind this project is to get used to React's functional components, learn Hooks, try out different Material UI components, build React app without using any backend framework.
 The aim is also to make something useful for myself and my friends.
 </p>

 ## Features
 - Top tracks
 - Top artists
 - User playlists
 - Recently played tracks
+- Saved tracks and albums
+- Featured playlists *
+- New releases *
+- Search for items *

 #### Spotify Web API reference: